pengkang12/pengkang12.github.io/_pages/cv.md

 Work experience
 ======
-* May., 2022 - Aug, 2022:
+* Software engineering intern, Google, Inc
-  * Software engineering intern, Pittsburgh, Google, Inc
+  * May., 2022 - Aug, 2022.
+Pittsburgh.
   * Description: the variety of ML models are serving on Servomatic(a model-serving platform).
 When a model experiences unexpected high latency and/or availability errors debugging the root cause is human time intensive, using viable metrics to identify the root cause and provide